 The main signs and symptoms of arthritis include joint pain, joint stiffness, and swelling.
 These symptoms can vary in severity between less severe to borderline debilitating.
 You may also experience redness around the affected joint.
 Generally, people with arthritis joint pain experience worsened symptoms in the morning that improve throughout the day.
 If you suffer from rheumatoid arthritis – an autoimmune disease – it could also lead to disfigurement of the joints.

 Arthralgia can stem from injury, infection, immune disorders, allergic reactions, and degenerative disease.
-Common causes of arthralgia include gout, osteoarthritis, Reiter’s syndrome, rheumatoid arthritis, and septic arthritis.
+Common causes include gout, osteoarthritis, Reiter’s syndrome, rheumatoid arthritis, and septic arthritis.
 As you can see, arthralgia is often caused by different types of arthritis, which can make the condition difficult to diagnose.

 The Arthritis Foundation lists 62 different types of arthritis along with common conditions that can cause arthritic symptoms.
 The cause of arthritis depends on its type.
 For example, osteoarthritis is caused by the wear and tear of cartilage between the joints.
 Rheumatoid arthritis, on the other hand, is an autoimmune disease caused by an abnormal response of the immune system.